lagerstrom/skicka/README.md

 ## Use skicka

 When the binary is compiled all the html/js/css files are embedded into the binary so it can be moved to whatever place you see fit.
-When you start skicka from your teminal like this
+Start skicka from your teminal like this

 ```text
 $ ./bin/skicka
 ```

-the first log message will the your local IP and what port it is running on.
+the first log message will include your local IP-address and what port it is running on.
 By default it is running on port 8000.

 ```json
 {